inesc-id-esw/advice/advice/README.md

   It also creates a callable to the original advised method that is given to the execution of the Advice (in the `perform` method).

+Advice is distributed under the terms of the GNU LGPLv3; see the COPYING and COPYING.LESSER files for more details.